 You must apply for your permit online and upload pdf plans through MyBuildingPermit.
 You can pay your fees:

-- Online through MyBuildingPermit with a Visa or Mastercard.
+- Online through MyBuildingPermit with a Visa, Mastercard or e-check.

 - In person at City Hall with cash, check or credit card (Visa or Mastercard).